kelvinlegolas3/deviance-raft/README.md

 ```
 git pull
 ```
-4. Know your RAFT World directory by simply launching the game and click "Load World" and then click "Open World Folder Path".
+4. Know your RAFT© World directory by simply launching the game and click "Load World" and then click "Open World Folder Path".
-5. Copy the whole **Deviance** repository folder and paste it in your **RAFT World directory**
+5. Copy the whole **Deviance** repository folder and paste it in your **RAFT© World directory**
 6. Launch the game and you should be able to see the **Deviance** world in the World list with the ***date time that mirrors closely to the commit date time in GitHub***.
 7. From this point, you're now hosting the latest changes of the **Deviance** world.
-Any save game that you make will create another save folder in your RAFT Deviance World directory.
+Any save game that you make will create another save folder in your RAFT© Deviance World directory.
 8. If you're about to logout, **don't forget to save**.
-Go to your RAFT World directory and copy all of the files to the repository.
+Go to your RAFT© World directory and copy all of the files to the repository.
 9. Commit your changes by doing this command:
 ```
 git commit -am "I deleted the whole base guys"